Looking for resources and guides for your career development? Explore our curated set of career resources for Master’s and PhD students.

 Resumes and CVs are essential documents to showcase your experiences, skills, and achievements.
 As a graduate student, you may use both or one of them based on your career interests and goals.

-See our CV vs. Resume Guide to learn about the differences between resumes and CVs and tips to develop strong CVs and/or resumes.
+See our CV vs. Resume Guide to learn about the differences between resumes and CVs and tips to develop strong resumes.

 Cover Letters